FAQs About Inner Pipeline Seminars

 You can sign up for a Pipeline seminar via MyUW.
-Our quarterly seminar offerings are listed are listed on the left sidebar .
+Our quarterly seminar offerings are listed on the left sidebar .
 Once you have enrolled in a seminar via MyUW, please follow the steps outlined on our Inner Pipeline page to sign up for an orientation and get started.

 My Inner Pipeline seminar needs an add code.
 Where can I find this?